ojwills/City-Emissions-Peaking-Analysis/README.md

 </table>

 ### 3) Data Analysis
-The following criteria are used to determine if each city has peaked.
-If all criteria are TRUE it is concluded that the city has PEAKED.
-If criteria 1 and 3 are TRUE and criteria 2 and 4 are FALSE it is concluded that the city had NOT PEAKED.
-Otherwise, it is concluded that it is UNKNOWN if the city has peaked.
+The following criteria were used to determine if each city had peaked emissions.
+If all criteria were TRUE it was concluded that the city had not PEAKED.
+If criteria 1 and 3 are TRUE and criteria 2 and 4 were FALSE it was concluded that the city had NOT PEAKED.
+Otherwise, it was concluded that it was UNKNOWN if the city has peaked.

+**Table 2: Peaking Criteria**

 <table style="width:80%">